21st Street Co-op: History

 In early November 1974 the buildings were officially opened.
-This day was celebrated at 21st Street Co-op for many years.
+This day was celebrated at 21st Street Co-op and is typically celebrated on the third Saturday of November.
+This event is often referred to as "Birthday" by residents of the co-op.

 The buildings were mostly dark red cedar with bright blue trim and many windows.
 There wasn't any landscaping.
 The walkways and stairs were very slippery and caused several accidents.
 They were later treated to increase traction.

 Closets had not been designed into the rooms due to budget constraints, so College Houses, Inc. contracted Foursquare Furniture to build heavy particle board units to use as closets.
 It was left up to the co-op residents to assemble them, paint them and install them in each room.

 There have been various injuries and a fatality at the co-op over the years.
 One of the third-floor decks collapsed in 1987, seriously injuring three residents.
 During the 1980s, a resident working on the roof was stung by a bee.
 He went into a panic and fell off of the roof, and did not survive.

 Solar collectors were installed on the rooftops.
 As with the Ark and later Taos, a soda machine was modified to sell beer.
 This was strictly illegal and never approved by the TABC.
 In fact, there was much panic in the mid-1980s when a TABC agent's son became a member of the co-op.
 At 25¢ a bottle, it became necessary to make it an official house job to keep the money-making machine full.
 No such machine exists at the co-op presently.